brombal/stylix-docs/markdown/selectors.md

 ## The `$css` prop

-The `$css` prop is accepted by all Stylix html elements (`<$.div>`, `<$.span>`, etc), and takes an object of additional styles to apply to an element.
+The `$css` prop is an additional prop accepted by all Stylix html elements (`<$.div>`, `<$.span>`, etc) that takes an object of additional styles to apply to an element.
 These styles can be not only simple CSS property/value pairs, but also pseudo-classes or complex selectors with nested style objects.

+> These objects are referred to as **style objects** and have a variety of features you can read about in the [API documentation](/api/style-objects).

 ```tsx-render
 import $ from '@stylix/core';